axibase/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 * Install an ATSD instance on your local Linux system [here](https://github.com/axibase/atsd/blob/master/installation/README.md).
 * Visit [FRED](https://fred.stlouisfed.org/) for any of the data used in this article.
 * Access the ChartLab sandbox, and other Axibase applications, [here](https://apps.axibase.com/) and comprehensive documentation [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).
 * Download the following [parser job file](resources/csv-parser-epu-demo.xml) which contains the settings that you can use to configure the CSV Document parser in the ATSD interface.
+Use the following [walkthrough](/../../blob/master/how-to/shared/import-csv-parser.md) for help uploading the XML file to ATSD.